Faroe Islands: Transportation

 By road, the main islands are connected by bridges and tunnels.
 Government-owned Strandfaraskip Landsins provides public bus and ferry service to the main towns and villages.
 There are no railways.

 By air, Scandinavian Airlines and the government-owned Atlantic Airways both have scheduled international flights to Vágar Airport, the islands' only airport.
 Atlantic Airways also provides helicopter service to each of the islands.
 All civil aviation matters are controlled by the Civil Aviation Administration Denmark.

-By sea, Smyril Line operates a regular international passenger, car, and freight service linking the Faroe Islands with Seyðisfjörður, Iceland and Hirtshals, Denmark.
+By sea, Smyril Line operates a regular international passenger, car, and freight service linking the Faroe Islands with Seyðisfjörður, Iceland, and Hirtshals, Denmark.

 The ferry MS Smyril enters the Faroe Islands at Krambatangi ferry port in Suðuroy.

 The Faroes have a highly developed road network connecting almost all settlements by tunnels through the mountains and between the islands, bridges, and causeways that link together the four largest islands and three islands to the northeast.
 Suðuroy is the only major island not connected by a fixed link.

 Koltur and Stóra Dímun have no ferry connection, only a helicopter service.
 Other small islands—Mykines to the west, Kalsoy, Svínoy and Fugloy to the north, Hestur west of Streymoy, and Nólsoy east of Tórshavn—have smaller ferries and some of these islands also have helicopter service.

-Since 2014, the Faroese government has emphasized expanding fixed road connections between islands.
+Since 2014, the Faroese government has emphasised expanding fixed road connections between islands.
 In 2020 the Eysturoyartunnilin opened, greatly reducing travel time between Eysturoy and Tórshavn.
 In 2023, the Faroes' longest single-length tunnel opened, Sandoyartunnilin, linking Sandoy to the greater Faroese road network on Streymoy.

 Culture

-The culture of the Faroe Islands has its roots in the Nordic culture.
-The Faroe Islands were long isolated from the main cultural phases and movements that swept across parts of Europe.
+The culture of the Faroe Islands has its roots in Nordic culture.
+The Faroe Islands were long isolated from the main cultural phases and movements that swept across mainland Europe.
 This means that they have maintained a great part of their traditional culture.
 The language spoken is Faroese, which is one of three insular North Germanic languages descended from the Old Norse language spoken in Scandinavia in the Viking Age, the others being Icelandic and the extinct Norn, which is thought to have been mutually intelligible with Faroese.
-Until the 15th century, the Faroese had a similar orthography to Icelandic and Norwegian, but after the Reformation in 1538, the ruling Norwegians outlawed its use in schools, churches, and official documents.
+Until the 15th century, Faroese had a similar orthography to Icelandic and Norwegian, but after the Reformation in 1538, the ruling Norwegians outlawed its use in schools, churches, and official documents.
 Although a rich spoken tradition survived for 300 years, the language was not written down.
 This means that all poems and stories were handed down orally.
 These works were split into the following divisions: sagnir (historical), ævintýr (stories) and kvæði (ballads), often set to music and the medieval chain dance.
 These were eventually written down in the 19th century.